Bulgaria: Snow expected on several mountain passes

 The affected mountain passes are the following: Aitoski, Dulinski, Kotlenski, Obzorski, Pamporovo, Pechinsko, Petrohan, Prevala, Predel, Rishka, Republic, Rozhen, Shipka, Troyanski, Tvardishki, and Vratnik.

-Last winter, the Road Infrastructure Agency objected to the National Assembly’s decision to refrain from making winter tyres mandatory, by asking drivers to use them anyway.
+Last winter, the Road Infrastructure Agency indirectly objected to the National Assembly’s decision to refrain from making winter tyres mandatory, by asking drivers to use them anyway.
 The Agency turned out to be right, since an unprecedented winter with extreme temperatures and a lot of snow kicked in only days later.

 Apart from snow on the mountain passes mentioned, this weekend will bring a lot of rain to Bulgaria, along with falling temperatures in some areas.